roboticslab-uc3m/teo-developer-manual/assets/teo-dynamic-information.md

 ### LeftFrontalAnkle

-Mass = 1503.59 grams
+Mass = 1503.59 g

-Volume = 364099.32 cubic millimeters
+Volume = 364099.32 mm³

-Principal axes of inertia and principal moments of inertia: ( grams *  square millimeters ) Taken at the center of mass.
+Principal axes of inertia and principal moments of inertia: ( g *  mm² ) Taken at the center of mass.

 	Ix = ( 1.00, -0.06,  0.00)   	Px = 1391550.41